 PBGC's current regulations provide that the agency recoups benefit overpayments if it determines that net benefits paid exceed the amount to which a participant is entitled under Title IV of ERISA.
 See 29 CFR 4022.81.
-For example, if a retiree is paid an estimated termination benefit of \$3,100 per month while PBGC is processing the termination of the plan, and PBGC later determines that the participant is entitled to a termination benefit of only \$3,000 per month, the agency generally recoups the net overpayment (the \$100 difference times the number of months the benefit was overpaid) from future benefit payments.
+For example, if a retiree is paid an estimated Title IV benefit of \$3,050 per month while PBGC is processing the termination of the plan, and PBGC later determines that the participant is entitled to a Title IV benefit of only \$3,000 per month, the agency generally recoups the net overpayment (the \$50 difference times the number of months the benefit was overpaid) from future benefit payments.
 The amount recouped is determined by multiplying future benefit payments by a fraction the numerator of which is the net overpayment and the denominator of which is the present value of the benefit to which the participant is entitled under Title IV.
-The final rule (like the proposed rule) amends § 4022.82(a) to provide that the denominator is determined taking into account the changes to participants' benefits made by section 404 of PPA 2006.
+The proposed regulation amends § 4022.82(a) to provide that the denominator is determined taking into account the changes to participants' benefits made by section 404 of PPA

-In computing the net overpayment, the current regulation provides that PBGC takes into account only overpayments made on or after the latest of the proposed termination date, the termination date, or, if no notice of intent to terminate was issued, the date on which proceedings to terminate the plan are instituted pursuant to section 4042 of ERISA.
-See 29 CFR 4022.81(c)(1).
+In computing the net overpayment, the current regulations provide that PBGC takes into account only overpayments made on or after the latest of the proposed termination date, the termination date, or, if no notice of intent to terminate was issued, the date on which proceedings to terminate the plan are instituted pursuant to section

+4042 of ERISA.
+See 29 CFR § 4022.81(c)(1).
 Thus, for example, in a case where a plan is terminated under section 4042 and the termination date is before the date on which PBGC initiated termination proceedings, PBGC does not recoup overpayments made before initiation of the termination proceedings even though those overpayments were made after (what later became) the termination date.

-In the preamble to the proposed rule, PBGC proposed not to make any change to this rule.
-As under prior law, the preamble stated, in determining the amount to be recouped (or otherwise recovered, if there are no future benefits from which to recoup), PBGC would include only overpayments made on or after the latest of the proposed termination date, the termination date, or, if no notice of intent to terminate was issued, the date on which proceedings to terminate the plan are instituted pursuant to section 4042 of ERISA.
-Several commenters applauded this aspect of the proposed rule.
-They stated that this was a fair proposal that would moderate the hardship that would otherwise result if PBGC were to treat as overpayments subject to recoupment benefit payments made after the bankruptcy filing date that exceeded the Title IV limitations.
-These commenters asked only that PBGC make this treatment explicit in the regulation itself.
-To avoid any doubt about this matter, PBGC has accepted this suggestion.
-PBGC has thus included a new § 4022.81(c)(3) in the regulation explicitly stating that the rules regarding the overpayments and underpayments that will be taken into account in determining any amount to be recouped or reimbursed by PBGC apply regardless of whether the termination is a PPA 2006 bankruptcy termination.
+PBGC proposes not to make any change to this rule.
+Accordingly, as under prior law, in determining the amount to be recouped (or otherwise recovered, if there are no future benefits from which to recoup), PBGC will include only overpayments made on or after the latest of the proposed termination date, the termination date, or, if no notice of intent to terminate was issued, the date on which proceedings to terminate the plan are instituted pursuant to section 4042 of ERISA.

-Continuation of Payments; Entry Into Pay Status
+Entry Into Pay Status

-As explained above, under new section 4022(g) of ERISA, PBGC will not guarantee a benefit that was forfeitable as of the bankruptcy filing date even if it became nonforfeitable by the termination date.
-This includes, for example, a subsidized early retirement benefit or disability benefit to which a participant became entitled between the two dates.
+As explained above, under new section 4022(g) of ERISA, PBGC will not guarantee a benefit that was forfeitable as of the bankruptcy filing date even it became nonforfeitable by the termination date.
+This includes, for example, a subsidized early retirement benefit to which a participant became entitled between the two dates.